Emme

 As you walk along the limestone path, a beautiful museum surrounded by lush forest starts to appear.
 A serene entrance space welcomes your arrival.
 Behind the entrance, you will find more than 15 installations in perfect harmony with indoor and outdoor environment.
 Utilizing ample sunlight, the museum offers a distinctly varied ambiance and experience depending on the time of day you visit.

-Initial sketch of interior view of the museum entrance © KDH
+Initial sketch of the museum entrance from a bird’s-eye view

 02